rayelv/Dimond-Center-of-Performing-Arts-Website/readme.md

 - 🍕 Menu Section: Organized into three tasty categories: Appetizers, Entrees, and Desserts, displayed in a clean table layout.

 - 🏁 Footer: Contains a copyright notice.
+- 📱Media Query setup for smaller devices to ensure design responsiveness.
 ## 🛠️ Setup Instructions

 1. Clone this repository: